jacobkers/papylio_kers/docs/SPARXS/index.rst

 SPARXS
 ======

-Papylio can be used for analyzing data from a Single-molecule Parallel Analysis for Rapid eXploration of Sequence space (SPARXS) experiment, as described in `Single-molecule structural and kinetic studies across sequence space`_.
+Papylio can be used for analyzing data from a Single-molecule Parallel Analysis for Rapid eXploration of Sequence space (SPARXS) experiment, as described in the research article `Single-molecule structural and kinetic studies across sequence space`_ and the protocol `Single-molecule parallel analysis for rapid exploration of sequence space`_.

 Obtaining the sequence characteristics from the data is divided into 6 step.